 Book of Shadows: Blair Witch 2 (2000) was a disappointing, although not entirely uninteresting, sequel.
 Sixteen years later, Adam Wingard returned to the franchise with a third sequel Blair Witch (2016).

 Directors Daniel Myrick and Eduardo Sanchez next acted as ‘executive consultants’ (something that featured heavily in the promotional publicity) on the short-lived tv series Freaky Links (2000), which used the same shot-on-video look in an initially promising series about an internet site that investigated the occult.
 Surprisingly, it took Myrick and Sanchez a number of years to subsequently capitalise on the success of The Blair Witch Project.
-Daniel Myrick eventually returned as producer of genre vehicles like Rest Stop (2006), Sublime (2007), Alien Raiders (2008), Otis (2008), The Presence (2010) and as director of Believers (2007), The Objective (2008), Solstice (2008) and Under the Bed (2016).
-Eduardo Sanchez eventually returned to direct the alien abduction film Altered (2006) and the horror films Seventh Moon (2008), ParaAbnormal (2009), Lovely Molly (2011), the A Ride in the Park episode of V/H/S/2 (2013) and Exists (2014).
+Daniel Myrick eventually returned as producer of genre vehicles like Rest Stop (2006), Sublime (2007), Alien Raiders (2008), Otis (2008), The Presence (2010) and as director of Believers (2007), The Objective (2008), Solstice (2008), Under the Bed (2017) and Skyman (2020).
+Eduardo Sanchez eventually returned to direct the alien abduction film Altered (2006) and the horror films Seventh Moon (2008), ParaAbnormal (2009), Lovely Molly (2011), the A Ride in the Park episode of V/H/S/2 (2013), Exists (2014), the Call Center episode of the anthology Portals (2019) and the El Vampiro episode of Satanic Hispanics (2021).

 (No. 8 on the SF, Horror & Fantasy Box-Office Top 10 of 1999 list).